 - Experience: Hundreds of Successful No-Scalpel Vasectomies performed under local anesthesia at the Vasectomy Center at New York Urology Specialists.

 - We are conveniently located within 30-60 minute commute to men who are seeking vasectomy in Manhattan, Brooklyn, Queens, Staten Island, Westchester, Long Island, Bronx and New Jersey.

-Dr. Alex Shteynshlyuger is a fellowship trained board certified urologist with expertise in evaluation and treatment of urological problems in men using modern effective and proven treatment methods.
-He is highly recommended by top primary care physicians in New York area.
+Dr. Alex Shteynshlyuger is a fellowship trained board-certified urologist with expertise in evaluation and treatment of urological problems in men using modern effective and proven treatment methods.
+He is highly recommended by top primary care physicians in the New York area.